hzqst/MetaHookSv/README.md

 There is a example demo shows you how to translate dynamic HUD TextMessage into other language with regex in "svencoop\captionmod\dictionary_english.txt" called "#SVENCOOP_PLAYERINFO"

 There is a example demo shows you how to translate constant HUD TextMessage into other language in "svencoop\maps\restrictionXX_dictionary.csv"

+#### Console Vars

+cap_enabled 0 / 1 : to enable or disable CaptionMod's subtitle display.

+cap_netmessage 0 / 1 : to enable or disable CaptionMod's HUD TextMessage translation.

+cap_debug 0 / 1 : to output debug message when there is a HUD TextMessage or sound playing.

 ### Renderer